-Each Policy must include adequate security requirements to ensure compliance with these DMCC Rules for RBD-GPM, which may include any of the following: (a) using identifiable sealed security boxes for each shipment to avoid any tampering or removal of content; AEG has in place an adequate security procedure to daily transactions.
-Any inconsistencies ob compliance Officer, and the matter is comm
+Each Policy must include adequate security requirements to ensure compliance with these Rules for RBDG, in particular, in relation to material sourced from LSM or ASM mining companies.
+These requirements must include the following:

+(a) using identifiable sealed security boxes for each shipment to avoid any tampering or removal of content;

+AEG has in place an adequate security procedure from opening an account upto daily transactions.
+Any inconsistencies observed are reported to the compliance Officer, and the matter is